friolator/xojo-opencvc/README.md

 ### Caveats
 **In its initial release, this is not a full port of OpenCV.**

 [OpenCV-C](https://github.com/friolator/OpenCV-C) is a work in progress.
 You can read more about it on its Github page, but in a nutshell, it was commissioned by [Gamma Ray Digital](https://www.gammaraydigital.com), for use in an application being built by them.
-As such, the initial capabilities of OpenCV-C were limited primarily to the tools needed for this project.
+The initial capabilities of OpenCV-C were limited primarily to the tools needed for that project.
 Most of the core OpenCV functionality is there, and it functions a little differently than what you may be used to if you work with OpenCV in, say, Python.

 OpenCV uses many overloaded functions for convenience, something C does not support.
 As such, these are left out of OpenCV-C.